BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ## 📖 5.1 Definitions of Technical Terms

-Before doing the math, let us define the symbols and terms used in the equations.
 * **Model Parameters ($\theta$)**: The internal settings of the model that change during training.
 Think of them like tuning knobs on a radio;
 * **Data Distribution ($p_{\text{data}}$)**: The true, real-world probability of the data;
 * **Model Distribution ($p_{\text{model}}$)**: The probability guessed by our model based on its current parameters;